Davidobot/BetterJoy/README.md

 1. Install drivers
     1. Run *!
 Driver Install (Run as Admin).bat*
 2. Run BetterJoyForCemu.exe
-    1. If running for the first time, things might glitch out - just close BetterJoyForCemu normally and restart your computer for the drivers to take effect.
+    1. If running for the first time, things might glitch out - just close BetterJoy normally and restart your computer for the drivers to take effect.
     2. If not, see the __Problems__ section.
 3. Connect your controllers.
 4. Start Cemu and ensure CemuHook has the controller selected.